 Using an online coding interview tool can take the unnecessary hassle out of the process, especially if you’re vetting remote developers.
 These tools generate tests according to the candidate’s tech stack and experience.
 The results of these tests will help you decide if the candidate is a good fit for your team.

+But which is the best way to check a candidate’s programming knowledge on a real-time basis?
 According to our research, here are the top coding assessment test platforms: